If you are applying for this course from outside the UK/EU, click apply now.

 You will have the opportunity to experience the full range of creative art and design subject areas, as well as gaining the research and study skills needed to progress further.
 You will develop new ways of working by providing broad exposure to a range of pathways including Fine Art, Fashion, Visual Communication, Lens-Based Media, and Glass and Ceramics.

-After completion of the first year of study, you can choose from our range of courses in; Fine Art, Fashion, Graphic Design, Illustration, Animation, Glass and Ceramics and Photography, Video and Digital Imaging.
+After completing the first year of study, you can choose from our range of courses in; Fine Art, Fashion, Graphic Design, Illustration, Animation, Glass and Ceramics and Photography, Video and Digital Imaging.

 The extra year will also help you make the transition into higher education more smoothly.
 Midway through the course, you will specialise in an area you would like to pursue at degree level.
 You’ll be helped to gain access to the best course for you.